*That constant sneezing you thought was a winter cold might just be the beginning of your spring allergies instead.

 A new study, published in the Journal of the American Medical Association, appears to confirm those doubts: The antibiotic amoxicillin was no better than a “sugar pill” at improving the congestion, cough, runny nose, pain, and other symptoms that accompany sinus infections (also known as acute sinusitis), researchers found.

 Most sinus infections are caused by viruses, which don’t respond to antibiotics.
 But even bacterial sinus infections rarely require antibiotic treatment, according to the Centers for Disease Control and Prevention.
-In most cases, both types of infection go away in less than two weeks.
+In most cases, both types of infection go away on their own in less than two weeks.

 Antibiotics would be more useful if doctors were able to distinguish between viral and bacterial sinusitis.
 But general practitioners have no tests at their disposal that reliably can tell the difference.